Derick Adams, DO

 In the second year, the fellow will manage the inpatient consult service for two months, cover one weekend a month, continue three weekly continuity clinics, and elective specialty clinics.
 The remainder of the time will be reserved for pursuing research (see below) or completing other types of scholarly work.

-The fellows will have dedicated office space with computer access in the College of Medicine building with nearby access to the medical library, hospitals, ad Kentucky clinic.
+The fellows will have dedicated office space with computer access in the Turfland Clinic College of Medicine building with access to the medical library, hospitals and clinics.
 The Division of Endocrinology and Molecular Medicine has full-time administrative support which arranges outpatient consults and scheduling, and assists with physician and patient communications.

 Trainees will be encouraged to participate in local and national research meetings.
 In general, each trainee will attend one national meeting a year relevant to Endocrinology.
 Fellows will be expected to submit case reports and clinical reviews for publication during their first year; and in their second year, fellows will be strongly encouraged to submit a research abstract to a national meeting and develop a research manuscript for publication.